How Using Social Media Affects Teenagers

 Socializing online can be different for teens for several reasons:

-3. Opportunities for self-expression: Social media can provide teens with a platform for self-expression, which can help to build self-esteem and confidence.
+There are also opportunities for self-expression.
+Social media can provide teens with a platform for self-expression, which can help to build self-esteem and confidence.

 What can parents do about social media use for teens?